Opinion | For Republicans, being ‘qualified’ has nothing to do with merit

 Now, Senate Minority Leader Mitch McConnell (R-Ky.), who delighted in rubber-stamping judges from a list curated by the Federalist Society during the Trump administration, is warning the president not to “outsource” his selection “to the radical left.”
 Apparently, a pick that passes muster with civil rights groups will be suspect.

-Why is it so commonplace for Republicans to tag women of color as extreme, radical, angry and hyperpartisan?
-Certainly, they do not have a strong record of choosing sober-minded, restrained and respectful nominees.
+It is commonplace for Republicans to tag women of color as extreme, radical, angry and hyperpartisan.
+When it comes to their own nominees, it is not as if they have a strong record of choosing sober-minded, restrained and respectful nominees.
 Justice Brett M. Kavanaugh couldn’t get through his confirmation hearings without smearing senators and screaming about a plot against him.

 Even when the nominee is a White woman, Republicans melt down when she appears insufficiently docile on matters of race.
 Sen. Ron Johnson (R-Wis.) erupted on Tuesday during the confirmation hearings for Deborah Lipstadt, the nominee to be U.S. special envoy to monitor and combat antisemitism.
 Lipstadt accused Johnson last year of “spreading white supremacy/nationalism” after the senator declared that he “wasn’t concerned” during the Jan.
 6 insurrection, but “might have been a little concerned” if “tens of thousands of Black Lives Matter and antifa” were storming the Capitol.
 Of course, Foreign Relations Committee Chairman Robert Menendez (D-N.J.) had also denounced Johnson’s remarks as racist.
 Nevertheless, Johnson decided the renowned expert endorsed by the Anti-Defamation League wasn’t qualified for the position.